Exploring Dominance and Submission: A Guide to Safe and Fun Play

 • Red: Stop immediately; your partner needs to pause or end the play.

 Safe words allow both partners to explore without fear of going too far.
 Using them shows respect for each other’s limits and keeps the experience enjoyable and safe.
+It can be useful to remind your partner about your safe word(s) before engaging in play.

 2. Impact Play: Spanking and More